 - Borax-Free Bait: No Borax?
 No problem.
 Try mixing equal parts of baking soda and powdered sugar together.
 Follow the steps above.

 - Cinnamon Stick Trick: Place cinnamon sticks near window sills to discourage ants from creeping in.
 To amp up the fragrance, add a few drops of cinnamon oil to the cinnamon sticks.

 - Ants In Your Plants?
 To keep ants from making a home in your houseplants or potted plants on the porch, place the containers on a tray filled with water to create a protective barrier.
-Or, sprinkle cinnamon powder around the plant container, or immerse a cinnamon stick into the soil.
+Or, sprinkle cinnamon powder around the plant container.

 - Check For Leaks: Inspect your house to make sure it is sealed tightly around plumbing and any openings with weather stripping to prevent ants from entering your home.

 - Wood Culprit: Don’t stack firewood near the house, or store firewood indoors except when ready to burn.
 Also, remove rotting trees and limbs from your yard where ants like to build homes.

 - Lemon Repels: Spray sinks, counters, and tabletops daily with lemon-scented cleaner to remove food particles, residue, and lingering odors that ants find attractive.

 - Tansy To the Rescue: Ants hate tansy!
 Grow tansy, the pretty yellow flowering herb outdoors near the entrance of your home, and as a companion, plant to keep ants out of your garden.
 Place dried tansy near window sills to repel ants.